lucioalmeidastockio/clean-arch-enablers/README.md

 The _clean_arch_enablers_ takes place at the Core layer, so let's dive into the specifics of it:

 Inside the Core layer we will find a whole catalog of business rules.
 It is there where all the logic of the application might live at.
 This means every business entity should be found there, with each respective functionality.
-Additionally, these functionalities must be provided somehow to the external world, otherwise it wouldn't make sense to build the application at all... that is where the Use Case component comes into play.
+Additionally, these functionalities must be provided somehow to the external world, otherwise it wouldn't make sense to build the application at all.
+This is where the _Use Case_ component comes into play.